Permira buying Japan sushi restaurant chain in $1 billion deal

 | HONG KONG/TOKYO

-HONG KONG/TOKYO European private equity firm Permira's PERM.UL is buying Japan's largest sushi restaurant chain, Akindo Sushiro Co Ltd, for $1 billion (631 million pounds) including debt, in what is set to be the nation's second-biggest buyout deal this year.
+HONG KONG/TOKYO European private equity firm Permira's PERM.UL is buying Japan's largest sushi restaurant chain, Akindo Sushiro Co Ltd, for $1 billion including debt, in what is set to be the nation's second-biggest buyout deal this year.

 The deal shows that despite the country's stagnant economy, investment opportunities into growing companies still exist.